 Contrary to what it sounds like, Exclusion-Driven Emailing isn’t about reducing your contact base – but using first-party data to know how, when and which customers to exclude, and to find a better, more effective way of reaching them.
 If for example, a customer has left a bad review on your website – first-party data can inform you to leave them out from sales messaging for a week and instead target them with Facebook ads.
 Letting your email campaign tie in, and be a valuable component of your omnichannel strategy.

 Another way to use exclusion driven practices to boost your email marketing?
 Stop sending emails!
 You’d be wastefully paying for people who don’t respond or react to your emails.
 Maybe direct those resources to newer segments instead?

 Boost your Email Campaign

 It’s apparent there’s a lot that could make or break the effectiveness of an email campaign.
-Use of first-party data that customers willingly part with can make personalisation feel more organic and less ‘creepy’, allowing a more trusting interaction between brands and customers.
+Use of first-party data that customers willingly part with can make personalisation feel more organic and less ‘creepy’.
+This creates a more trusting interaction between brands and customers.
 Effective segmentation too, must use data from every touchpoint cleansed and consolidated – easier to segment and personalise as you see fit.

-Meiro CDP use cases have helped marketers do just that, to increase the effectiveness of their marketing efforts not just with email, but across the board.
+Meiro CDP use cases have helped marketers do just that.
+It increase the effectiveness of their marketing efforts not just with email, but across the board.
 Want to know more about how you could do the same?
 Give us a ping and we’ll consult on your organisation’s individual needs.